Hi. We wrote a little game with Cocos2D-X,

 Brought to you by the iPhone Game Kit.

-Copyright © 2013 Bullets in a Burning Box Inc. Some Rights Reserved
+Copyright © 2014 Wizard Fu Inc. Some Rights Reserved

-iPhone, iPad, iPod touch, Xcode, Mac, and Mac OS are registered trademarks of Apple Inc. Bullets in a Burning Box Inc. is an independent corporation and has not been authorized, sponsored, or otherwise approved by Apple Inc. Android is a trademark of Google Inc. Cocos2D is a registered trademark of Ricardo Quesada.
+iPhone, iPad, iPod touch, Xcode, Mac, and Mac OS are registered trademarks of Apple Inc. Wizard Fu Inc. is an independent corporation and has not been authorized, sponsored, or otherwise approved by Apple Inc. Android is a trademark of Google Inc. Cocos2D is a registered trademark of Ricardo Quesada.
 Windows, Windows Phone, Visual Studio, the Windows logo, and the Visual Studio logo are registered trademarks of Microsoft Co.
 Bada and the Bada logo are trademarks of Samsung Electronics Co., Ltd. Marmalade is a trademark of Ideaworks3D Limited.